Frequently Asked Questions

 6) Do I need to disclose a termination from a previous employer?

 YES.
-If you were terminated from an employer within the last 10 years, you are required to disclose the termination and provide a clear statement for the reason for leaving.
+If you were terminated from an employer within the last 10 years, you are required to disclose the termination and provide a clear statement for the reason for separation.

 7) What is an employment agreement?
 What if I don't have one?